FallibleVagrant/geoconn/README.md

 > [!WARNING]
 > This is an unfinished hobby project, subject to being abandoned on a whim.

-You remember, the world maps upon the large screens of mission control, or the NOC, or in the headquarters of the Very Serious Organization in every spy movie.
-This is like that, except it tracks network activity from your personal computer.
+Inspired by the Hollywood depiction of various world maps in places like NASA mission control or token evil organizations, this is an attack map for the personal computer.

 Currently, it merely does geolocation on IP addresses you give it and places a dot on the world map.
 Not much else.